pingcap/talent-plan/.github/ISSUE_TEMPLATE/feature-requirement.md

 ## Feature Request

-please make a clear and concise describtion for the following questions.
+please make a clear and concise description for the following questions.

 ### Is your feature request related to a problem?
 <!-- what the problem is -->